Mokshith-45/portfolio/README.md

 Table of contents
 - Project snapshot
 # Mokshith — Portfolio

 A modern personal portfolio built with React and Vite.
 The project focuses on smooth animations (GSAP), simple component composition, and utility-first styling with Tailwind CSS.

+This README covers how to run the project locally, what the code structure is, and the important implementation details you might want to know when developing or deploying the site.

+Table of contents
+- Project snapshot
+- Tech stack
+- Local setup
+- Available scripts
+- Project structure
+- Styling and build notes (Tailwind + PostCSS)
+- Deployment notes
+- Contributing and license

+Project snapshot
+- Single-page portfolio site implemented with React (functional components + hooks).
+- Smooth entrance/scroll animations implemented using GSAP and ScrollTrigger.
+# Mokshith — Portfolio

+A modern personal portfolio built with React and Vite.
+The project focuses on smooth animations (GSAP), simple component composition, and utility-first styling with Tailwind CSS.